-More than 31 million Americans have some type of eczema, according to the National Eczema Association (NEA).
+More than 31 million people in the United States have some type of eczema, according to the National Eczema Association.
 Some people have mild symptoms, but others have severe flares that disrupt their quality of life.

-Common therapies to manage symptoms include over-the-counter topical creams, avoiding triggers, and prescription medications or treatments.
+Common therapies to manage symptoms include using over-the-counter topical creams, avoiding triggers, and taking prescription medications.
 These aren’t the only possible remedies, though.
 Some people also use a humidifier.

 If you’re curious about whether you should be using a humidifier for your eczema, keep reading.